How to ensure the long-term growth or evolution of your business

 To scale, i.e. to achieve more efficiency, market share and earnings, companies add rules, regulations and protocols.
 At the expense of innovation: their dimensionality continually contracts, eventually stagnating.
 Dimensionality here means the space of opportunity, the space of functions, and the space of jobs.

 Unlike companies, people or organisms, cities do not seem to die.
-We agree with West that companies should look at more open organisational models, considering how cities are run.
+We agree with West – companies should look at more open organisational models, considering how cities are run.

-We believe that to scale and extend the corporate life cycle, i.e. to change sustainably, companies need to:
+We believe that to scale and extend the corporate life cycle, i.e. to change sustainably, businesses need to be adaptive organisations that manage:

 To learn how we can help your businesses grow or evolve sustainably: